How Fake News Changed SEO & How to Add More Facts to Your Site

 - Google is very interested in measuring the factual accuracy of sites so it can be certain users are served the correct answer to any question.

-If Google and other search engines place such a high value on accurate facts, it is imperative that SEOs be aware of how publishing fact vs. fiction could affect them.
+If Google and other search engines place such a high value on accurate facts, then it is imperative that SEOs be aware of how publishing fact vs. fiction could affect them.

 Furthermore, there’s some evidence that Google is working toward taking action algorithmically to reduce the visibility of sites that publish fake news…